 CSA 9's service area includes the City of Scotts Valley and the entire unincorporated area in Santa Cruz County.
-Based on the Association of Monterey Bay Area Government's 2018 Regional Growth Forecast Report, the current population in unincorporated Santa Cruz County and Scotts Valley are approximately 135,000 and 12,000, respectively.
-Under this slow growth model, LAFCO staff projects that CSA 9's entire population in 2035 will be approximately 153,000.
+Based on the Association of Monterey Bay Area Government's 2018 Regional Growth Forecast Report, the current population in unincorporated Santa Cruz County and Scotts Valley are approximately 139,000 and 12,300, respectively.
+Under this slow growth model, LAFCO staff projects that CSA 9's entire population in 2040 will be approximately 154,000.

-- 2. The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence.
-Based on the criteria set forth by SB 244, staff's analysis indicates that there is one area in CSA 9 designated as a disadvantaged unincorporated community.
-This area is located within the Freedom County Sanitation District.
-However, CSA 9 is not subject to SB 244 because it does not provide water, sewer, or fire service. - 3.
+2. The location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence.

+CSA 9 is not subject to SB 244 because it does not provide water, sewer, or fire service.

 Present and planned capacity of public facilities, adequacy of public services, and infrastructure needs or deficiencies including needs or deficiencies related to sewers, municipal and industrial water, and structural fire protection in any disadvantaged, unincorporated communities within or contiguous to the sphere of influence.